gabrahamastro/dissertation2025/README.md

 Check out a short talk I gave at Keele University (January 2025; available [here](https://youtu.be/FvGF1hL2ERU)) on the Geomagnetic field, where I briefly discuss the processed data used here, providing a wider context.

 ## Acknowledgements
 This project was completed with the help and support of my supervisor, [Dr. Ian Stimpson](https://www.keele.ac.uk/lifesci/ourpeople/ianstimpson/).
 Thank you, also, to the contributors of the [`harmonica`](https://www.fatiando.org/harmonica) and [`pyGIMLi`](https://www.pygimli.org) packages ([Prof. Leonardo Uieda](https://github.com/leouieda) and [Prof. Thomas Günther](https://github.com/halbmy)) for their help in answering questions I posed during the project.
-Tutorials on the package websites were also of great help in ensuring the code functioned.
+Tutorials on the package websites were also of great help in forming the bases of much of the code written.

 ## Licence
 Work here is licenced using the `LICENCE` file.
 However, please note that this work contains British Geological Survey data (for the aeromagnetic and gravity data) and Ordenance Survey data (for the map background of anomaly images).
 Licences and links to the sources are below: